SVijayB/Steam_WebScraper/README.md

 git clone https://github.com/1StranGe/Steam_WebScraper.git
 </pre>

+## Contributing

+To contribute to Steam_WebScrapper, fork the repository, create a new branch and send us a pull request.
+Make sure you read [CONTRIBUTING.md](https://github.com/1StranGe/Steam_WebScraper/blob/master/docs/CONTRIBUTING.md) before sending us Pull requests.

+Also, thanks for contributing to Open-source!

 ## License

 Steam Web Scraper is Licensed under MIT.
 Read the LICENSE file for more information.